 Frickin' Laser Beams: A laser beam weapon can be found near the end of the game.
 It is powerful as all get out, but has limited juice and no extra batteries.
 A laser with unlimited battery life (albeit with a cooldown period like the flashlights) can be unlocked during a New Game+.

-Love Makes You Evil: The Big Bad of the first game, Principal Herbert Friedman, is kidnapping and experimenting on students in order to find a cure for his brother Leonard's illness.
+Love Makes You Evil: The Big Bad, Principal Herbert Friedman, is kidnapping and experimenting on students in order to find a cure for his brother Leonard's illness.

 Madwoman in the Attic: Principal Friedman's grotesquely mutated brother is hidden in the school basement.